3sigmalectures-ctrl/recursive-partition-accounting/README.md

+Repository Contents

+1. Closed-Flow Accounting Spreadsheet
+– implementation of the transaction-matrix accounting framework described in the accompanying paper.

+2. LAMBDA (Part 1: Concepts & Context)
+– introduction to spreadsheet functional programming and the theoretical foundations of LAMBDA functions.

+3. Practical LAMBDA Programming (Part 2: Applications & Practice)
+– practical guide to LET, LAMBDA, MAP, REDUCE, SCAN, recursion, and function-library design patterns used in the spreadsheet implementation.

+Together these materials document the computational architecture underlying the spreadsheet implementation of the closed-flow accounting framework.

 Quick Start

 This workbook demonstrates a multiperiod accounting system represented in a single transaction table.
 From the transaction history, the workbook automatically generates: